ilalande/BOB1/README.md

 ## Concept

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
+This Website is a test to learn how to use React libraries and initiating a project with virtual post it boards.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.
+It is created thanks to Wild Code School Template

 ## Setup & Use